eclypse-tms/PanelView/README.md

   // instantiate PanelView
   let panelView = PanelView()

-  // now configure the PanelView according to your needs ...

   // make the PanelView child of this ViewController
   // and take up the entire available space